 Passenger car registrations in the European Union slumped by 23.1 percent year-on-year to 718,598 thousand units in September of 2021, the lowest number for a month of September since 1995, largely caused by a lack of supply of vehicles due to the ongoing semiconductor shortage.
 Looking at the largest EU markets, Italy posted the highest decrease (-32.7 percent), followed by Germany (-25.7 percent), France (-20.5 percent) and Spain (-15.7 percent).
 Over the first nine months of 2021, sales rose by 6.6 percent to reach 7.5 million units, as significant gains earlier in the year helped to keep cumulative volumes in positive territory. source: European Automobile Manufacturers Association (ACEA)

-Car Registrations in European Union averaged 1146447.79 Units from 2003 until 2020, reaching an all time high of 1890664 Units in March of 2017 and a record low of 270682 Units in April of 2020.
+Car Registrations in European Union averaged 1146447.79 Units from 2003 until 2021, reaching an all time high of 1890664 Units in March of 2017 and a record low of 270682 Units in April of 2020.
 This page provides - European Union Car Registrations- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-European Union New Passenger Car Registration - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.
+European Union New Passenger Car Registration - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.